Scientific name: Melissa officinalis

 Put em in the ground

-- Give fertilizer once in awhile if you’ll be taking leaves from it all season
+- Fertilizer: Some people recommend light fertilizer once in awhile if you’ll be taking leaves from it all season, but this can decrease the scent of the leaves, so a little compost is better.

-- It can be effected by a number of pests.
+- Pests: Lemon balm can be affected by a number of pests, but doesn’t usually have serious issues.
 Pest-free organic garden tips.

 - Spider mites